1969 Los Angeles Dodgers season

-The 1969 Los Angeles Dodgers finished in fourth place in the new National League Western Division, eight games behind the Atlanta Braves.
+The 1969 Los Angeles Dodgers season was the 80th season for the Los Angeles Dodgers franchise in Major League Baseball (MLB), their 12th season in Los Angeles, California, and their 8th season playing their home games at Dodger Stadium in Los Angeles California.
+The Dodgers finished in fourth place in the new National League West, eight games behind the Atlanta Braves.
 The Dodgers' record for 1969 was 85–77, which was nine wins better than 1968.